-These days, patients use online reviews to help them pick out their next mobile phone, plan their dinners out, and even choose their healthcare providers.
-In a recent PatientPop survey, online patient reviews were listed as the top factor affecting patient decision-making, relied upon by 59 percent of people.
+These days, patients use online reviews to help them pick out their next mobile phone, try a new product, plan their dinners out, and even choose their healthcare providers.
+In a recent PatientPop survey, we found that online patient reviews are the most influential online resource for patients.
+In fact, when choosing a healthcare provider, 74 percent of patients find online reviews very or extremely important.

 The impact of negative feedback